tensorchiefs/dl_course_2018/docs/index.md

 For doing the hands-on part on your own computer you can either install anaconda ([details and installation instruction](anaconda.md)) or use the provided a docker container ([details and installation instruction](docker.md)).

+To easily follow the course please make sure that you are familiar with the some [basic math and python skills](prerequistites.md).

+## Info for the projects
+You can join together in small groups and choose a topic for your DL project.
+You should prepare a poster and a spotlight talk (5 minutes) which you will present on the last course day.

 To run some code on a free google GPU server you can follow the [instructions how to use google colab](co.md).

-To easily follow the course please make sure that you are familiar with the some [basic math and python skills](prerequistites.md).
+If you need to prepare a hdf5 file from your images you can have a look on an   <a href="https://github.com/tensorchiefs/dl_course_2018/blob/master/notebooks/data_prep.ipynb"> example Notebook.</a>

 ## Other resources
 We took inspiration (and sometimes slides / figures) from the following resources.